Patbox/polymania/readme.md

 ![](https://cdn.modrinth.com/data/gDvfyRyQ/images/ab761c937dbc68f334549d61b9cae809266b90b8.png)

 ## Installation.
-Modpack is available on [Modrinth](https://modrinth.com/project/polymania), which all methods provided below will source it from.
+Modpack is available on [Modrinth](https://modrinth.com/project/polymania), but can be easily installed on any hosting service that supports custom jars.
+Naturally it can also be installed on Modrinth Servers using it's builtin modpack installer.
 ### Provided installer (Recommended).
 Every release of a modpack provides extra file named `server.jar`.
 Just download it and run it like any other Minecraft server ([see MC wiki for running it locally](https://minecraft.wiki/w/Tutorials/Setting_up_a_server), or follow your server hosting tutorial about using custom jars).
 Only thing you will need to do is to accept Minecraft's eula.
 ### Using mrpack4server.
-You can use [mrpack4server](https://github.com/Patbox/mrpack4server) just as it's described in readme.
+You can use [mrpack4server](https://github.com/Patbox/mrpack4server) just as it's described in it's readme.
-Officially provided `server.jar` uses pre-configured version of it set to download the pack, so there should be no functionality difference aside of setting it by hand.
+Officially provided `server.jar` uses pre-configured version of it set to download the pack, so there should be no functionality difference aside of having to set it up manually.
 ### Other methods.
-Other known methods of installing modrinth modpacks include [mrpack-installer](https://github.com/nothub/mrpack-install) or [itzg/minecraft-server docker image](https://docker-minecraft-server.readthedocs.io/en/latest/), through I wouldn't suggest using them for non-technical users.
+Other known methods of installing modrinth modpacks include [mrpack-installer](https://github.com/nothub/mrpack-install), [itzg/minecraft-server docker image](https://docker-minecraft-server.readthedocs.io/en/latest/) or any other compatible installer, through I wouldn't suggest using them for non-technical users.

 ![](https://cdn.modrinth.com/data/gDvfyRyQ/images/98a6321296ba2acc411320d5796bb1a13d36ec6f.png)